scalacenter/scalac-profiling/README.md

 As a result, reproducibility must be achieved in the build tool itself.
 My goal is to provide an sbt plugin that:

-1. Reports whether the cpu load is too high and other things that may affect reproducibility; and
+1. Reports whether the cpu load is too high and other things that may affect reproducibility;
-1. Warms up the compiler by a configurable amount of iterations.
+1. Warms up the compiler by a configurable amount of iterations; and,
+1. Disables parallel builds if enabled to ensure reproducibility.

 ## Collected data